Victor-finance/Victor-finance.github.io/_pages/about.md

 My current research focuses on understanding how corporate and individual decision-making is shaped by modern world.
 I am particularly interested in the intersection of finance and political economy, exploring how institutional innovations are transforming financial services.
 My research has been published in ***JFS***, ***RIBAF***.
 My working papers has been accepted by prestigious international academic conferences, such as ***APSA***, ***CICF***, ***CFAM***, etc.

-I received my Ph.D. in Financial Engineering and M.A. in Finance from *Renmin University of China*, and B.S. in Applied Mathematics and Finance from *Central University of Finance and Economics*.
+I received my *Ph.D.* in Financial Engineering and *M.A.* in Finance from *Renmin University of China*, and *B.S.*s in Applied Mathematics and Finance from *Central University of Finance and Economics*.

 You can find me at [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=YvSEvQsAAAAJ), [ResearchGate](https://www.researchgate.net/profile/Xingjian-Wang-6?ev=hdr_xprf), [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=3063084) and [ORCID](https://orcid.org/0000-0002-8368-5150).